-Chris Callanan is an experienced trial attorney who represents businesses and individuals in a variety of business, employment and catastrophic personal injury matters.
-Mr. Callanan’s business litigation practice focuses on employment law matters including claims of breach of contract, non-compete and non-solicitation agreements, wage and hour disputes, independent contractor classification, discrimination, wrongful termination, unfair and deceptive business practices, breach of fiduciary duty, fraud, and defamation.
+Chris Callanan is an experienced trial attorney who represents businesses and individuals in a variety of commercial, employment and catastrophic personal injury matters.
+Mr. Callanan's business litigation practice focuses on employment disputes including breach of contract, non-compete and non-solicitation agreements, wage and hour disputes, independent contractor classification issues, employment discrimination, wrongful termination, unfair and deceptive business practices, breach of fiduciary duty, fraud, and defamation.
 Mr. Callanan has litigated and tried a wide variety of personal and wrongful death actions involving motor vehicle accidents, workplace accidents, products liability claims, and premises liability claims.
 He also has expertise in Sports Law, having represented professional athletes, sports agents, national governing bodies, and sports sponsors.

 Previously, Chris Callanan was a partner at Stevenson McKenna & Callanan LLP and a shareholder at Campbell Campbell Edwards & Conroy, a nationally recognized trial law firm in Boston defending product manufacturers, major hotel chains and major retailers against a variety of product liability, general liability and commercial lawsuits.

-- Obtained jury verdict totaling $464,952.00 after five day trial in Plymouth Superior Court for breach of an employment agreement on behalf of CEO of health services company for failure to pay agreed upon severance.
+- Obtained $464,952.00 jury verdict ($608,218.32 with prejudgment interest) after five day trial in Plymouth Superior Court for breach of an employment agreement on behalf of CEO of health services company for failure to pay agreed upon severance.

 - Obtained complete dismissal of United States District Court complaint alleging violations of the Americans with Disabilities Act; seeking injunctive relief under Section 1983 for alleged violations of the Medicaid Act, the Rehabilitation Act and the Fourteenth Amendment; and alleging negligence, negligent infliction of emotional distress and breach of contract.
 Successfully defended dismissal before United States Court of Appeals for the First Circuit.